yaklang/homebrew-yakit/README.md

    - Required scopes: `repo`, `workflow`
 5. Click **"Add secret"**

+### Version Files

+The repository maintains local version files for stability:

+- **`latest-version.txt`**: Contains the current latest version number
+- **`history-versions.txt`**: Maintains version history with dates and sources

 ### Workflow Details

 The automation workflow (`.github/workflows/update-yakit.yml`):
 1. Fetches the latest version from the official Yakit version endpoint
-2. Compares with the current version in the cask
+2. Compares with the local `latest-version.txt` file
-3. Updates the cask file if a newer version is found
+3. Updates local version files if a newer version is found
 4. Validates the cask syntax
-5. Creates a pull request for review
+5. Automatically commits and pushes changes to the main branch

 ### Manual Update